jet-w/jet-w.blog/src/intro.md

 ![](/haiyue.jpg)
 :::
 -----
-Hello, my name is Haiyue, you could call me Jet for short.
+Hello, you can call me Jet for short.

 <!-- If you have any questions on technique or any technical position please contact me via email.-->